James Hemings: Early life

-In 1784 Thomas Jefferson took James Hemings with him when he went to Paris as Minister Plenipotentiary to the Court of Versailles, as he wanted the young man, then 19, trained as a chef.
+In 1784, Thomas Jefferson took James Hemings with him when he went to Paris as Minister Plenipotentiary to the Court of Versailles, as he wanted the young man, then 19, trained as a chef.
 While they were in France, Jefferson paid Hemings a wage of four dollars per month, and though it was a steady wage, it was less than Jefferson had paid his previous chef, who was white.
 For the first three years, Hemings studied cooking and apprenticed to pastry chefs and other specialists, including the chef of a prince.
 He paid personally to learn the language from a French tutor.
 He earned the role of chef de cuisine in Jefferson's kitchen on the Champs-Élysées.
-He served his creations to the European aristocrats, writers and scientists whom Jefferson invited to dinner.
+He served his creations to the European aristocrats, writers, and scientists Jefferson invited to dinner.